scalalang2/csharp-by-example/content/docs/chapter_1/values.md

 {{< columns >}}
 ## Values

-C#은 string, char, boolean, int 등 다양한 타입을 지원합니다.
+C# supports a variety of types, including string, char, boolean, int, and so on.

 <--->